adam-p/yesterday-i-learned/linux.md

    * While `if [ $0 == $BASH_SOURCE ]; then` is valid syntax, [ShellCheck](http://www.shellcheck.net/) will complain about "globbing and word splitting".
 The practice is then `if [ "$0" == "$BASH_SOURCE" ]; then`
 * `[ expression ]` and `[[ expression ]]` [have the same function](http://m.odul.us/blog/2015/8/12/stronger-shell), and in general, if you're writing bash scripts, you should just use the `[[ expression ]]` version; the single `[]` version is older and doesn't support as many operations.
 * Like other good things bash offers, assignments do not allow spaces on either side of `=`: `HELLO="world"`
+  * Of course, this is bash, so if you make the mistake of assigning the value to its name with a `$` in front of it, i.e. `$HELLO="world"`, it blows up with the message "hello not found", completely unrelated to what actually happened.
 * Having a `(  block  )` anywhere [creates a subshell](http://www.tldp.org/LDP/abs/html/subshells.html).
 * However, `((1+2))` does math, and `$((1+1))` gets you the result of math.
 * `[ ... ]` is an alias for `test`.